ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

 </tr>
 </tbody>
 </table>

 \* The project and all assignments are due at midnight (≈ 11:59p EST) of that day.

+## Grading

-_Grading_: The course requires four assignments (60%) and a final project (40%).
+The course requires four assignments (60%) and a final project (40%).
 Assignments are due electronically by  _Midnight_ of the due date.
-Late assignments lose 1 mark per day.
+Late assignments lose 1 mark per day and may be at most seven days late.
 Assignments are to be done individually (everyone writes their own code and answers questions themselves).

+## Learning Objectives

-_Learning Objectives:_ By the end of the course students should be able to:
+By the end of the course students should be able to:

 1. **Demonstrate** a basic understanding of neural processes, neural mechanisms, theories of neural communication and computation, and theories of neural dynamics.
 (KB: 1b, 1c, 1d)
 2. **Converse** at a fundamental level with neuroscientists, psychologists, and neural and cogitive modelers.
 (KB: 1b, I: 3b)